Western Kentucky Hilltoppers football: Early history (1908–1967)

 Western Kentucky first fielded a football team in 1908 but did not start playing sanctioned games until the 1913 season.
 M.A.
 Leiper and Roy Manchester are the first noted coaches for WKU.
-The two men teamed up to coach the Hilltoppers for their inaugural season which solely consisted of a 20–0 win over Elizabethtown.
+The two men teamed up to coach the Hilltoppers for their inaugural season, which consisted only of a 20–0 win over Elizabethtown.
 J.L.
-Arthur then took over the program for three years from 1914 to 1916, coaching a total of 14 games, 6 of which were against Eastern Kentucky.
+Arthur took over the program for three years from 1914 to 1916, coaching a total of 14 games, 6 of which were against Eastern Kentucky.

-From 1917 to 1919 the Hilltoppers didn't compete in football from due to World War I. In 1920, L. T. Smith, whose name bears the Hilltoppers' home stadium, took the reins and coached the team for two seasons.
+From 1917 to 1919, the Hilltoppers didn't compete in football due to World War I. In 1920, L. T. Smith, namesake of the Hilltoppers' home stadium, took the reins and coached the team for two seasons.
 From 1922 to 1928, the Hilltoppers saw their first success as Coach E.A.
-Diddle took over the football program for seven seasons leading them to four winning seasons while also coaching the Western Kentucky Hilltoppers basketball team.
+Diddle took over the football program for seven seasons, winning four while also coaching the Western Kentucky Hilltoppers basketball team.
 Diddle, who was a dual-athlete himself, encouraged his players to participate in multiple sports so they could stay in shape.
 His first team set a school record for wins that would stand for 41 years and his last team claimed to be state champions.
 When he retired from coaching football in 1928, Diddle posted a record of 38–24–2.
 The Hilltoppers outscored opponents 171–7 in Diddle's final year of coaching the program.
-After Diddle left the football program to focus on coaching basketball, WKU football went through a series of instability in coaching but also a series of 9 winning seasons.
+After Diddle left the football program to focus on coaching basketball, WKU football went through a series of instability in coaching, but still successfully won 9 seasons.